 1. Consult a bookkeeper, accountant, or CPA

-- Bookkeepers keep and organize financial records.
-They can also handle financial tasks like payroll and invoicing.
+- Bookkeeper: Keeps and organizes financial records.
+Can also handle financial tasks like payroll and invoicing.

-- Accountants keep and organize financial records while providing deeper insight into your business's financial state.
-They can also tackle tasks like filing taxes.
+- Accountant: Keeps and organizes financial records while providing deeper insight into your business's financial state.
+Can also tackle tasks like filing taxes.

-- CPAs, or certified public accountants, are accountants who have passed the Uniform Certified Public Accountant Exam, which holds accountants to higher, more exacting standards.
+- CPA (Certified Public Accountant): Accountants who have passed the Uniform Certified Public Accountant Exam, which holds accountants to more exacting standard

 Some CPAs and bookkeepers require a retainer if you want monthly assistance, but many simply charge by the hour.
 You can pay for the advice you need and go from there.

-Consulting part-time with a bookkeeper or accountant can work nicely for newer, smaller businesses.
+Consulting part-time with a small-business bookkeeper or accountant can work nicely for newer, smaller businesses.
 But once your business is big enough that you can't (or simply don't want to) wrangle finances by yourself, it's probably time to get a bookkeeper or CPA on your payroll.
-If you don't want an in-house bookkeeping team, you can also outsource your finances to a virtual bookkeeping or accounting service for a monthly fee.

-Ready for the first piece of advice your bookkeeper or CPA will give you?
-Immediately separate your personal finances from your business finances.
+The second you decide you’re going to launch your business, you should immediately separate your personal finances from your business finances.
 That means setting up a separate business bank account to handle all your small-business transactions, including a business savings account to cover your business on a rainy day.

 Why is separating your financial accounts so crucial?
 For one, it's easier to track your business's financial progress if it isn't jumbled with your personal cash and credit.
 For another, it protects you legally: if your business gets sued, your personal assets can't be taken as collateral.